 Whereas traditional resource management tools have a focus on managing utilization and time reporting.

-Only tools like Kelloo gives you a tool that truly allows you to align priorities, resources and allocations across a multi project portfolio.
+Using a tools like Kelloo allows you to align priorities, resources and allocations across a multi project portfolio.
 It enables this by providing portfolio prioritization, portfolio management, resource allocation and resource planning in a unified solution.